mozilla/socialapi-dev/docs/socialAPI.md

 ### `social.ambient-notification-update`

 Sent by the worker, to update or create an ambient notification icon.
 One is sent for each icon.
+A user must be logged in to show status icons, and you must call `social.ambient-notification-area` prior to calling `social.ambient-notification-update` to set status icons.

 *Argument:*
 **name**